paulsimroth/eth_game/README.md

 ## General info about the project
 In this repository you can see my version of the game coded as part of the course "Ethereum Game Programming" at Moralis Academy.
 For the game animation Phaser 3.15.1 was used.
 The sprites were provided as part of the course.

+The Game is deployed on the Goerli Test Network

 ## How does it work
 You play as a knight and have to collect as many coins as possible.